Marin County, California: Income

 Ross is the 4th most expensive zip code in the United States.

 The median income for a household in the county was $71,306 and the median income for a family was $88,934.
 As of 2007, these figures had risen to $83,732 and $104,750.

 In May 2010, the county had the lowest unemployment rate in California.
-According to the U.S. Bureau of Labor Statistics, however, in July 2010, Marin's unemployment rate rose to 8.3%.
+However, according to the U.S. Bureau of Labor Statistics, Marin's unemployment rate rose to 8.3% in July 2010.

 Government and infrastructure

+Government

+Marin County is a General Law County Governed by a five-member Board of Supervisors who are elected by district to serve alternating four year terms, The County does not have a County Charter.
+The County government provides countywide services and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services, In addition the county serves as the local government for all unincorporated areas.

 Law enforcement

 San Quentin State Prison of the California Department of Corrections and Rehabilitation is in the county.
 San Quentin houses the male death row and the execution chamber of California.

 The Marin County Sheriff's Office serves as the county's main law enforcement agency.

 The Central Marin Police Authority is responsible for law enforcement in Larkspur, Corte Madera, and San Anselmo.

 Fire protection

 A fire department for the county was discussed as early as 1881 by the California State Legislature; the Tamalpais Forestry Association formed c.
 1900.
 The Marin County Fire Department came into existence in its current incarnation on July 1, 1941, with passage of an ordinance and two resolutions by the Board of Supervisors.